 Similar to all tents of this shape and size, there may be some difficulty in folding the tent.
 Take the time to watch the video and practice before heading to the beach.

-The Gorich Beach Tent is a great option for anyone looking for a larger tent to fit the whole family.
-It fits 3-4 people, so two adults and two children should fit comfortably in this baby cabana for the beach.
+The Gorich Beach Tent with a UPF 50+ rating is a great option for anyone looking for a larger beach tent to fit the whole family.
+It fits 3-4 people, so 2 adults and 2 children should fit comfortably in this baby cabana for the beach.

-We like the Gorich because it still gets great reviews and it also comes at a good price compared to other sun tents for babies of it’s size.
+We like the Gorich beach tent because it still gets great reviews and it also comes at a good price compared to other sun tents for babies of its size.
 It will still fold down to a size that will fit in luggage, where many of the other larger baby tents for the beach would be too big.

 This beach shade for baby has an extended floor in the front and 3 large mesh windows for 360 ventilation.
 The Gorich Baby UV sun tent also comes with attached sand bags and stakes for those windy days.